20 Euro new Europa series banknote

 The security thread is embedded in the new 20 Euro note paper.
 Look at the banknote against the light.
 The security thread appears as a dark line.
 The € symbol and the value of the banknote can be seen in tiny white lettering in that stripe.

-+ Tilt the banknote.
+Tilt the banknote.
 The silvery stripe reveals a portrait of Europa in a transparent window and the emerald number displays an effect of the light that moves up and down.

 Tilt the banknote.
 The hologram – the silvery stripe on the right of the note – reveals a portrait of Europa (a figure from Greek mythology) as well as the € symbol, the main image and the value of the banknote.

 Tilt the banknote.
 The shiny number in the bottom left corner of the note displays an effect of the light that moves up and down.
-The number also changes colour from emerald green to deep blue.
+The number also changes color from emerald green to deep blue.

-+ Additional security features
+Additional security features

 1. Microprint